NguyenAndrew/create-react-app-boilerplate-deploy-to-cloudfoundry/README.md

 ## Instructions
 1. Clone this repo
-2. Download the latest version of Node
+1. Download the latest version of Node
+1. Run the command "npm install"
-3. Run the command "npm run build"
+1. Run the command "npm run build"
-4. Follow the instructions at https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry/introduction
+1. Follow the instructions at https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry/introduction

 ---